 “Good grief, do kids still do that?”

 “Debbie Briggs’ house got it last month.
 It was her 16th birthday.”

 “Well, when your 16th birthday comes around we’ll have to hire a guard to make sure that doesn’t happen to our house.
 Your father would definitely not be pleased.
 And you’d end up having to clean up the mess.”
 She laughed.
-“I can just see you climbing our trees to pull the TP down.
+“I can just see you climbing a ladder to get high enough in our trees to pull the TP down.
 Just think about all those trees we have out front.
 Then you would definitely not be pleased!”
 She laughed again.

 “That’s mean, Mom!”

 Greg snickered.
 “I agree with your mom.
 It’s way funny, man!”